igormarfin/pages/posts/pages/marfin_research_software_projects.en.3.rst

 * C++ based framework for the CMSSW software of model-independent `$H+b\rightarrow 3b$` analysis  in the CMS experiment

-* C++  software based on RooStats API for statistical interpetation of the results in MSSM (SUSY)
+* C++  software based on RooStats API for statistical interpretation of the results in MSSM (SUSY)

 * Python based framework for optimization  methods  of multivariate analysis. adopted to API TMVA.